 On the other side, you have a person who worked long, hard hours to rebuild his country’s failing economy.
 He adopted the young daughter of his girlfriend and regularly hired orphaned boys into positions of government service and outreach.
 He was a well-published writer and advised by experienced counsel.

-If you chose person B you would have chosen Adolf Hitler.
+If you chose person B, you would have chosen Adolf Hitler.
 The kind, well-presented person seemingly working towards a cause for the common good of humanity.
-His covert agenda, born out of a traumatized childhood that he never healed, however, created a person responsible for the death of millions in a cause he truly believed to be “good”.
+His covert agenda, born out of a traumatised childhood that he never healed, however, created a person responsible for the death of millions in a cause he truly believed to be “good”.

 Person A was Abraham Lincoln.
 Far from perfect – like all people alive today – but a respected leader and known and loved for his decision that effectively ended the ongoing war at the time.
 As the 16th American president, he is remembered as one of the great leaders.